-That should change in the future, as SEPTA and Amtrak have identified plans to restore a connecting tunnel as a part of a federally funded renovation.
+That could change in the future, as SEPTA and Amtrak have identified plans to restore a connecting tunnel as a part of a federally funded renovation.

 As things stand now, the Market-Frankford Line stops at 30th Street, but you can’t get to the Amtrak hub without going above ground, following a route that lacks wayfinding signage and traverses a street that funnels automobile traffic off the I-76 highway.

 “The traffic around the station is terrible,” Mike Cramer, president of the Powelton Village Civic Association, told Billy Penn.
 “The way people drive around there is so unpleasant and so dangerous.”

 The civic association has long hoped for some kind of change, Cramer said.
 “I feel like Amtrak, SEPTA, and the city should focus on how to make it easy for passengers getting off SEPTA — for people walking from Powelton Village to 30th Street or beyond.”

 Work on Amtrak’s historic train hall’s $400 million reconstruction effort has already begun, spearheaded by asset management group Plenary Infrastructure.
 Plans call for upgrading facilities, interior, and grounds.
 There will be a brand new concourse filled with amenities and shops.

 Preliminary plans also call for a stairwell leading to a tunnel to SEPTA’s MFL platform.

 “An intermodal connection between Amtrak’s William H Gray III, 30th Street Station and SEPTA’s Market-Frankford and trolley lines at 30th Street is identified within the District Plan, and remains a priority project,” Amtrak said in a statement from spokesperson Beth Toll.